 BILL OGDEN AT THE SCENE WHERE EDWARDS WENT MISSING

 Another story emerged from the mouth of Bill Ogden.
 A Ferriday barber and preacher said that right after Edwards went missing that Ogden came in for a haircut.
 Ogden often told the preacher about his experiences as a cop.

 During the visit, Ogden said he and DeLaughter had received a complaint at 11 p.m. that Edwards was causing a disturbance at an African-American nightclub in Ferriday -– Haney’s Big House — and the two immediately began searching for Edwards.
-However, the FBI quickly learned that Edwards had not been to club that night.
+However, the FBI quickly learned that Edwards had not been to the club that night.

 Ogden told the preacher that when Edwards was pulled over across the street from the bowling alley that he jumped from the car and ran up the levee.
-Ogden chased him in his patrol car up the levee road but Edwards got away.
+Ogden chased him in his patrol car up the levee road, but Edwards got away.

-Who was in what appeared to be an unmarked white car police with antennae on the back?
+Who was in what appeared to be an unmarked white police car with antennae on the back?
 Possibly the SDG members Glover, Head and Horton.
 But none of them were big men.

 Who was the big man in the white car sitting in the driver’s seat?
 Chief Spinks was a big man – he could have been the driver.
 Or it could have been a Ferriday cop – Junior Harp (a big man) – and close associate of DeLaughter’s who worked closely with him.
 (James Goss, the registration clerk’s boyfriend, said he suspected Harp was involved.)